Inventory Management Overview

 III.
 Local Warehouse

-Whether you have your inventory shipped from the manufacturers directly to Amazon warehouses (FBA), or to your own warehouses (MFN), or use a combination of both storage and delivery systems, the Helium 10 Inventory Management side of Profits lets you track and manage the location and quantity of all your products.
+Whether you have your inventory shipped from the manufacturers directly to Amazon warehouses (FBA), or to your own warehouses (MFN), or use a combination of both storage and delivery systems, the Helium 10 Inventory Management lets you track and manage the location and quantity of all your products.